 - Severe fatigue or brain fog upon waking up

 Clinicians are often advised to screen for primary sleep disorders, such as Sleep-Disordered Breathing and Restless Leg Syndrome.
 If you have access to a screening, your medical practitioner can tailor your ADHD treatment based on results.
 If this isn't an option for you, your physician may suggest a dosage adjustment after observing your side effects over time.

 Stimulants can also lead to disordered eating.
 In fact, stimulant medications have a long history of being a recognized method for weight loss—although they’re generally not endorsed for this function.
 People are sometimes encouraged by physicians to eat a meal 1-3 hours before taking stimulant medication.
 We also recommend stocking up on high-calorie, high-protein snacks.

 Try to set aside time to munch on these each day to ensure your body is getting the nutrients it needs.
 If the appetite problems persist, document any weight changes and check in with your doctor ASAP.
-You can find more information about how food interacts with ADHD medication in this YouTube video.
+You can find more information about how food interacts with ADHD medication in this YouTube video and in this blog.

 If your stimulant dosage is too high, it can cause mood swings.
 You might experience symptoms such as:

 - Intense emotions; emotional dysregulation

 - Sedation (acting "spaced out" or "zoned out")